USS Benfold: Naval exercises 2012

-In 2012, USS Benfold was the first San Diego-based naval ship invited to participate in the Koa Kai naval exercises.
+In 2012, Benfold was the first San Diego–based naval ship invited to participate in the Koa Kai naval exercises.
 Benfold conducted integrated flight operations, anti-surface and anti-submarine training, dynamic ship maneuvers, ballistic missile defense, small boat attacks and Maritime Interdiction Operations (MIO) utilizing the Visit, Board, Search and Seizure (VBSS) team.

-Collision 2017
+Collision

 On 19 November 2017 Benfold was involved in a minor collision with a Japanese commercial tug off Sagami Bay.
 The tug lost power and drifted into Benfold, causing damage described as minimal, with some scraping to the ship's side.
 There were no injuries reported on either vessel; Benfold continued at sea, while the tug was towed to Yokosuka.

-Freedom of Navigation Operations
+Freedom of Navigation operations

 Benfold has conducted the following Freedom of Navigation Operations (FONOPS) in the South China Sea: